Shingo Suetsugu

+Running career

 Suetsugu won a bronze medal in the 200 metres event at the 2003 IAAF World Championships in a time of 20.38 seconds.
 The same year he set an Asian record of 20.03 seconds at the Japanese national championships, and also won the 100 metres in 10.13 seconds.
 Participating in the 2004 Summer Olympics, he reached the second round in the 100 metres.

+Olympics

 Suetsugu represented Japan at the 2008 Summer Olympics in Beijing.
 He competed at the 4×100 metres relay together with Naoki Tsukahara, Shinji Takahira and Nobuharu Asahara.
 In their qualification heat they placed second behind Trinidad and Tobago, but in front of the Netherlands and Brazil.
 Their time of 38.52 was the third fastest out of sixteen participating nations in the first round, and they qualified for the final.
 There they sprinted to a time of 38.15 seconds, the third fastest after the Jamaican and Trinidad teams, winning the bronze medal.
 The medal was upgraded to a silver after the Jamaicans were DQ'ed due to Nesta Carter's positive doping sample.
-He also took part in the 200 metres individual, finishing sixth in his first round heat, with a time of 20.93 seconds, which was not enough to qualify for the second round.
+Suetsugu also took part in the 200 metres individual race, finishing sixth in his first round heat, with a time of 20.93 seconds, which was not enough to qualify for the second round.